 Voigtlander Vito [1939 - 1940] + 1947 - 1950

 The Vito was the first camera in the Vito series, and has retrospectively become known as the Vito I - because it was followed by the Vito II.

 There were two versions of the original Vito: the 1939 to 1940 pre-war, and the 1947 to 1950 post-war models (German manufacturers were preoccupied with other things between 1940 & 1945!).
-The obvious difference between the two versions is that the early models have a built-in yellow filter (visible in the advertisement illustration to the right) that hinges over the lens.
+The obvious difference between the two versions is that the early models have a built-in yellow filter (visible in the advertisement illustration to the left) that hinges over the lens.
 Later models do not.
 So far as I can establish, the pre-war model had one lens/shutter combination (Skopar in a Compur shutter), while post-war cameras were made with several shutter options (Prontor II, Prontor S, and Compur-Rapid), plus an alternative Color Skopar lens.

 The Vito is a camera that takes 135 size images, without necessarily using that film format: it was designed to use paper backed 828 roll film.
 This format used the same basic film stock as 135 film, but lacked the sprocket holes allowing a 40 × 28 mm negative size, but the Vito employed a mask to reduce the image to the standard 24 × 36 mm of 135 film.
 The film advance knob pulls upward to release the spool that receives the exposed film (roll films don't have a cassette to be re-wound into; they get wound on to a replaceable receiving spool).